 I want to review these services, like Ting, so that people can start saving money now.

-Most recently I’ve been trying out Ting, a carrier that charges you only for the minutes, text messages and data that you use each month.
+One of the many carriers I’ve tried out is Ting Wireless, a carrier that charges you only for the minutes, text messages and data that you use each month.

-I’m happy to say that the results look promising for those that want to save a ton of money on their cell phone bill and aren’t heavy cell phone users.
+I’m happy to say that the results are promising for those that want to save a ton of money on their cell phone bill and aren’t heavy cell phone users.

 I’m also excited to announce that I’ve gotten together with Ting and secured a deal just for Money Manifesto readers.

 If you sign up through the links on this page, you’ll get a $25 Ting credit to get you started!